Gurunanak Agriculture India to Launch INR 28.8 Cr IPO on NSE Emerge - www.lokmattimes.com

 Gurunanak Agriculture India to Launch INR 28.8 Cr IPO on NSE Emerge

-PNN Durg (Chhattisgarh) [India], September 22: Gurunanak Agriculture India Limited (GNAIL), a Chhattisgarh-based farm equipment maker, will hit the ...
+Durg (Chhattisgarh) [India], September 22: Gurunanak Agriculture India Limited (GNAIL), a Chhattisgarh-based farm equipment maker, will hit the capital markets with ...

 Durg (Chhattisgarh) [India], September 22: Gurunanak Agriculture India Limited (GNAIL), a Chhattisgarh-based farm equipment maker, will hit the capital markets with a ₹28.8 crore Initial Public Offering (IPO) later this month.
 The company said the issue will open on September 24 and close on September 26, with shares proposed to be listed on the NSE Emerge platform.